 Students are required to hand in their work on time.
 Teachers are to clearly state deadlines for student work and to record in Edsby whether students have handed in their work: on time, late or not at all.
 At times, teachers determine deadlines through consultation with students or classes.
 In addition, teachers are to inform students of the penalties, if any, for work handed in late or not at all.

-Students and their parents or guardians are encouraged to check Edsby periodically to keep track of their work as failure to hand in work can result in poorer learning, loss of grades (as outlined by course teachers), and lost opportunities for learning.
+Students and their parents or guardians are encouraged to check Edsby periodically to keep track of their work as failure to hand in work can result in lost opportunities for learning and a loss of grades.

 Three important points: